1. What is Chinese Medicine / East Asian Medicine?

 How Many treatments do I need?

 Each person is unique and responds differently, therefore, each person receives an individualized treatment plan.
 The treatment plans depends on the type, severity, duration of your conditions.
-In general, you should commit to 6-10 sessions in a 3-4 week period for optimal results.
-You should expect to see significant improvement of symptoms within 3 treatments.
-A general rule of thumb is that acute / short-term conditions require fewer treatments than chronic / long-term conditions.
+For optimal results, plan for a series of 6-12 treatments in 3-6 weeks.
+Timing of treatments are on a weekly or twice-weekly basis.
+Effects from acupuncture are cumulative, meaning that results build over time, with the effects becoming increasingly apparent.
+Responses to treatment vary, based on your lifestyle and individual health status.
+You should expect to see improvement of symptoms within 3 treatments.
+A general rule of thumb is that acute/short-term conditions require fewer treatments than chronic/long-term conditions.

 Prevention is an important aspect of wellness.
 Many patients choose to come in weekly, bi-weekly, or monthly for preventative, immune-boosting, stress-relieving treatments.